 Some shake-ups are going to be pretty devastating.
 If you had your heart set on breastfeeding and it isn’t working out, you can’t laugh that off.
 It’s a big deal.
 I get it.
 You deserve time to mourn that loss.

-But for smaller things—say, baby barfing on your last clean shirt right as you’re headed out to a doctor’s appointment or your MIL showing up unannounced to find you still in your pajamas at 3 p.m.—find humor in those moments.
+But for smaller things—say, a poop blowout as you’re heading into a doctor’s appointment or your MIL showing up unannounced to find you still in your pajamas at 3 p.m.—find humor in those moments.
 Women are always their own worst critics, and everyone is probably judging you a lot less than you think they are.
 Being a little late, a little disorganized and a whole lot tired is A-OK at this point in the game.
 It might feel like the worst thing in the world in the moment, but if you have the option, it’s always better to laugh than to cry.

 Do trust your instincts.

-You may feel underqualified in the beginning, but you aren’t.
+You may feel underqualified as a new mother, but you aren’t.
 You were literally designed to be your baby’s mama.
 If something seems off to you, it probably is.
 Go with your gut.

-Do keep this in mind, though: Good advice sometimes comes from the most unexpected places.
-Your Aunt Glenda might be a wee bit on the unusual side, but that doesn’t automatically mean her all-natural method of easing teething pain is bunk.
+Do keep this in mind, though: The best advice sometimes comes from the most unexpected places.
+Your Aunt Linda might be your kookiest family member, but that doesn’t automatically mean her all-natural method of easing teething pain is bunk.
 It could work like a charm.
-So listen, digest and decide—and trust that you know what’s best for your baby.
+So listen, digest and decide—and trust that you know what’s best for your wee one.
 No one is more qualified to make decisions on her behalf.

 Some of the best words of wisdom I have ever heard are this: Treat yourself the way you treat others.
 If your best friend called and confessed that she let her baby cry for 10 minutes in the crib today just so she could sit and have a much-needed coffee break, would you judge her?
 Probably not.
 You’d support her and tell her that it’s OK.
 Her baby is fine and will definitely not hold a grudge—and she was probably able to parent much more effectively after stepping away.
 The same is true for you.
 Tell yourself those same reassuring, positive things.
 The fact that you care whether your baby cries already indicates you’re a good mom, so you’re on the right path.
 Soldier on.